sblab-bioinformatics/dna-secondary-struct-chrom-lands/Methods.md

 | sort -k1,1 -k2,2n > hg19.wgEncodeDukeMapabilityRegionsExcludable.whitelist.bed
 ```

-## Processing FAIRE-Seq data
+## Alignment and peak calling of FAIRE-Seq, ATAC-Seq, BG4-ChIP data

 Raw fastq files were trimmed to remove adapter contamination and were aligned to the reference genome.
-Aligned files were filtered to remove secondary and not primary alignments as well as reads with mapping quality below 10:
+Aligned files were filtered to remove secondary and not primary alignments as well as reads with mapping quality below 10.
+Occasionally, the same library was sequenced on multiple sequencing runs.
+With respect to the [sample sheet](sampleSheet.txt) these are `file_name`s within `library_id` and in these cases, different fastq files from the same
+library can be concatenated prior to the following data processing.

 ```
 cutadapt -f fastq -e 0.1 -q 20 -O 3 -a CTGTCTCTTATACACATCT $fq > /dev/stdout 2> $bname.cutadapt.txt \